zx80/cachetools-utils/README.md

 ### TwoLevelCache

-Two-level cache, for instance a local in-memory cachetools cache for the first level, and a larger shared redis or memcached distributed cache for the second level.
+Two-level cache, for instance a local in-memory cachetools cache for the first level, and a larger shared `redis` or `memcached` distributed cache for the second level.
 Whether such setting can bring performance benefits is an open question.

 ```Python
 cache = TwoLevelCache(TTLCache(…), RedisCache(…))
 ```

+There should be some consistency between the two level configurations so that it make sense.
+For instance, having two TTL-ed stores would suggest that the secondary has a longer TTL than the primary.

 ### MemCached

-Basic wrapper with JSON key encoding.
+Basic wrapper, possibly with JSON key encoding.

 ```Python
 import pymemcache as pmc